It is important that you arrange for your own travel insurance. Please check carefully the terms and conditions of your insurance which should cover

 During your stay in Myanmar, you will be exposed to heat which can lead to dehydration.
-We highly recommend to drink electrolyte supplements that can be found at pharmacies.
+We highly recommend to drink electrolyte which is available at pharmacies.

 The extent of insurance coverage in Myanmar varies widely to western norms.
 It is suggested that visitors consider short-term health and accident policies from your own insurance company prior to leaving home.
 Local hospital care is basic, any seriously injured tourist will require medical evacuation to either Singapore or Bangkok.
 As medical evacuations can be extremely costly, we recommend that you take out a comprehensive insurance policy that will cover the costs of a medical evacuation and subsequent medical care.

 Myanmar is gradually upgrading its internet and phone systems.
 International roaming is now open to already 43 countries (including ASEAN countries, France, UK, Germany, Belgium and the USA).
-However systems still can be erratic and connections may not always work.
-Locally purchased SIM cards are available through MPT (Myanmar post and telecommunications) for use all over the country, or through Telenor and Ooredoo for uses in Yangon, Mandalay and Nay Pyi Taw.
+However, systems still can be erratic and connections may not always work.
+Locally purchased SIM cards are available through MPT (Myanmar post and telecommunications) for use all over the country, or through Telenor, Ooredoo and MyTel for uses in Yangon, Mandalay and Nay Pyi Taw.
 As systems are in the process of updating, your tour guide will help you with finding the best connections for your phones and internet.

-There are approximately 100 languages spoken in Myanmar with 65% of the populace speaking the official language called Myanmar.
-A wide variety of languages are spoken, especially by ethnic minorities, representing four major language families: Sino-Tibetan, Austro-Asiatic, Tai–Kadai and Indo-European.
-In areas where tourists are travelling through, English is widely spoken and well understood, particularly by older populations.
-Diethelm Travel engages multilingual guides speaking English, French, German, Russian, Thai, Chinese and Spanish.
+There are approximately one hundred languages spoken in Myanmar with 65% of the populace speaking the official language called Myanmar.
+A wide variety of languages are spoken, especially by ethnic minorities, representing four major language families: Sino-Tibetan, Austro-Asiatic, Tai–Kadai, and Indo-European.
+In areas where tourists are travelling through, the English language is widely spoken and well understood, in particular by the elder population.
+Diethelm Travel engages Multilanguage guides speaking English, French, German, Russian, Thai, Chinese and Spanish.

 Visa processing time is between 5 and 10 working days at most Myanmar Consulates or Embassies.
 Tourist visas are valid for 28 days.
 Some Embassies require a ‘confirmation letter’ which Diethelm Travel can provide.